-I had this friend in high school.
-Her parents had all these strict rules, rules that seemed crazy to me as a teenager.
+I had this friend in high school whose parents had all these strict rules—rules that seemed crazy to me as a teenager.

 For example, if she left her clothes on the floor for longer than a day, her mom would throw them away.

 Sounds overly strict, doesn’t it?
-Maybe it was.
-But guess what.
-She didn’t leave clothes on the floor after the first time her favorite jeans hit the trash can.
+Maybe it was, but she didn’t leave clothes on the floor after the first time her favorite jeans hit the trash can.

 It’s time to make some new rules.
 Today.
-Empowering rules.
-Rules that will help us grow in the long run.
+Empowering rules—rules that will help us grow.

-New rules: If I wake up today, then I’m allowed to by happy.
+New rules: If I wake up today, then I’ll be happy.
 If I exercise today, then I’ll feel more confident.
 If I spend focused time with loved ones today, then I’m contributing in a meaningful way.
 If I step outside my comfort zone today, then I will grow.

 The key, though, is sticking to your rules no matter what.
 Rain, hail, sleet, or snow, you must adhere to the rules you create.
 As long as your rules are empowering, you’ll be glad you did.